 Periods too close together.
 You may get your period every two or three weeks.
 This can be because of stress, some types of exercise, or other changes in your life.
 If your periods are less than 21 days apart, or if your period seems to be too heavy, your provider may want to check your blood count to see if you are anemic.
-If you are anemic, you may have too few red blood cells, or too little hemoglobin (oxygen-carrying protein in your red blood cells).
-People who are anemic need to eat foods that have iron and take an iron supplement.
+If you're anemic, you have too few red blood cells and too little hemoglobin (oxygen-carrying protein in your red blood cells).
+People who are anemic from heavy periods need to eat foods that are a good source of iron and take an iron supplement.

 Why should I track of my period?